 EURAXESS supports mobile researchers and their families in Europe.
 It provides information on vacancies, funding, immigration procedures, social security, family related issues and career support.

 The University can help you find accommodation via P&D Care in Tilburg or in a city nearby.
 The housing market in the Netherlands is tight at the moment, so it is possible that the options may be limited.
 Please note that you are primarily responsible for finding accommodation.

 Although many Dutch people speak English, you may want to learn Dutch anyway.
 Our Language Center offers courses ranging from ‘basic’ to ‘very advanced’.
 The Holland Expat Center South is a nonprofit governmental agency that supports companies and international employees in participating municipalities in Noord-Brabant and Limburg.

 ESI (Expat Spouses Initiative) is a community that has built a trusted network of locals, internationals, and employers in the region to help partners of expats integrate into the Dutch labor market.
 ESI is based in Eindhoven.
-Spouses of employees who have moved to Tilburg from abroad can expect support in building a new network, career support, and development.
+Spouses of employees who have moved to Tilburg from abroad can expect support in building a new network.
+There are several yearly events to attend.
 Tilburg International Club is a club for expats in Brabant.